sszarapka/pomidoro-timer/README.md

 - To do list
 - Inputing estimated pomodoro blocks
 - Draggable list items (also works on mobile)
-- storing tasks in local storage
+- Storing tasks in local storage
 - Responsive design

 ## Used technologies